aidoanto/portfolio/content/content-creation/index.md

 for:
   - portfolio
 draft: false
-title: "Optimising impact through content: my work for ReachOut"
+title: "🧠 Optimising impact through content: my work for ReachOut"
 ---
 [https://www.youtube.com/watch?v=AUi5PwPzB_A&t=23s](https://www.youtube.com/watch?v=AUi5PwPzB_A&t=23s)
 ## Video Production: "Ask a therapist: What to do if you're feeling lonely" for ReachOut